 Fathers, from hence trust not your daughters’ minds

 By what you see them act. ~Othello

-I’m certain that Patriarchs know this real threat and that is why we are seeing so much building up daughters positively by glorifying the godly wife role and encouraging the relationships with fathers and daughters.
+I’m certain that Patriarchs know this real threat and that is why we are seeing so much so much effort into building up of daughters positively by glorifying the godly wife role and encouraging the relationships with fathers and daughters.

 Patriarchal fathers must win their daughter’s heart at a very young age, win her approval and trust, in order to successfully perpetuate this cycle.

-I am now convinced that for many Patriarchs, the agenda is not to honestly build the relationship with the father and daughter, but daughters are being used to instill in her what he believes to be the godly ideology and sell her on her role in continuing and supporting this ideology.
-This is accomplished through purity balls, purity covenants, books, videos, conferences or retreats like this:
+I am now convinced that for many Patriarchs, the agenda is not to honestly build the relationship between fathers and daughters at all.
+Daughters are being used to carry out what the father believes to be godly ideology and sell her on her role in continuing and supporting this dangerous ideology.
+This is often accomplished through purity balls, purity covenants, books, videos, conferences or retreats like this: